victrsanchez/mutant-recruiting/README.md

 - Database: create a new empty database in localhost

-- ENV file: copy .env.example to .env file update all env variables to localhost enviroment
+- ENV file: copy .env.example to .env file and update all env variables with your properly local environment

 ## Running the app